Delta Air Lines flight held just before takeoff as a passenger was told they were exposed to coronavirus

-(CNN) — A Delta airlines flight was held before takeoff Monday in New York after a passenger said they were exposed to someone who had tested positive for coronavirus, a person involved with airport operations told CNN.
+(CNN) — A Delta Air Lines flight was held before takeoff Monday in New York after a passenger said they were exposed to someone who had tested positive for coronavirus, a person involved with airport operations told CNN.

 Flight 2503 was scheduled to fly from John F. Kennedy International Airport to Seattle Monday night.
 Just before takeoff, the individual was informed that they were exposed to someone with coronavirus, the source said.